Is Fujifilm X System Any Good for Astrophotography?

 5- Conditions of the test

-First of all, the major drag of Fuji's cameras for night photography is the high noise produced in the pictures due to its APS-C sensor.
+Firstly, the major drag of Fuji's cameras for night photography is the high level of noise produced in the pictures due to its APS-C sensor.
 While shooting at high ISO, the noise will become more and more present, and I recommend limiting it to ISO 6400 for Fuji.
 It will remain manageable at this level.
 I bet that it makes a major difference with brands such as Sony or Nikon, which are usually known for having close to no noise.
-But once again, we're trying to see if Fuji can keep up with other brands for the occasional astrophotographer.
+But once again, we're trying to see if Fuji can keep up with other brands for the amateur astrophotographer.

 As noise is the major issue faced, a set of pictures should be captured (at least 15) to compensate the noise present in each of them through a stacking software.
 Once stacked, the delivered file can be post processed appropriately.